junxit/us-congress-bills-114/bill.md

 legis-num: H.R.
 4245
 congress: 114th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 4245

-> To exempt importation and exportation of sea urchins and sea cucumbers from licensing requirements under the Endangered Species Act of 1973.
+> To exempt exportation of certain echinoderms and mollusks from licensing requirements under the Endangered Species Act of 1973.

 ## § 1.
 Exemption of exportation of certain echinoderms and mollusks from permission and licensing requirements